mychan152000/willogyblogtest/content/posts/the-periods-of-ai-and-4-misconceptions-in-ai-research-community.md

   Let's get this problem enlightened a bit through exploring the sufferings of AI formation in the paper “Why AI is harder than we think”
 ---
+In recent years, AI has appeared a lot in the media.
+Is it really miraculous as people say, or just a hype?

+Let's get this problem enlightened a bit through exploring the sufferings of AI formation in the paper “Why AI is harder than we think”

 - - -